corcorana/restingIAF/iaf_manu.md

 It may be the case then that our non-parametric approach, which attempts to smooth the PSD rather than fit a specified function to it, retains more data (i.e. excludes fewer individuals from IAF-related analyses) by virtue of its capacity to accommodate a broader range of alpha-band distributions.

 While we cannot categorically rule out the possibility that sampling error furnished us with a dataset comprising an unusually high number of individuals manifesting singular, unambiguous alpha peaks, it is encouraging that the SGF technique was able to estimate such a high proportion of PAFs and CoGs.
-By the same token, it is also reassuring that neither of the two cases in which the technique failed to extract PAF estimates demonstrated compelling evidence of any concerted alpha-band activity on visual inspection of the relevant PSD plots ([Fig_no_pafs](#no_pafs)).
+By the same token, it is also reassuring that neither of the two cases in which the technique failed to extract PAF estimates demonstrated compelling evidence of any concerted alpha peak activity on visual inspection of the relevant PSD plots ([Fig_no_pafs](#no_pafs)).
-It is perhaps also worth pointing out that the diverse age range of participants sampled within this study would most likely have posed a robust challenge to any automated peak frequency routine, given the typically reported changes in spectral power and alpha peak distribution associated with older adulthood [e.g., @dustman1999].
+It is perhaps also worth pointing out that the diverse age range of participants sampled within this study would most likely have posed a robust challenge to any automated peak frequency routine, given the typically reported changes in spectral power and alpha-band distribution associated with older adulthood [e.g., @dustman1999].
-That the automated IAF estimation technique reported here was able to extract estimates for the vast majority of individuals, and that it did so using a fixed set of a priori-defined parameters assigned on the basis of preliminary testing in an independent dataset, speaks to its capacity to derive resting-state IAF estimates across a broad spectrum of the healthy population.
+That the automated IAF estimation technique reported here was able to extract estimates for the vast majority of sampled individuals, and that it did so using a fixed set of a priori-defined parameters assigned on the basis of preliminary testing in an independent dataset, speaks to its capacity to derive resting-state IAF estimates across a broad spectrum of the healthy population.

 Although a high proportion of channel data derived across both pre- and post-experiment recordings were available for grand averaging in most cases, individuals for whom only a subset of channel estimates could be derived tended to demonstrate stronger alpha peak activity in the latter EEG recording (see [Fig_stacked_chans](#stacked_chans)).
-This trend was by no means universal, however; thus it seems prudent for researchers to include both pre- and post-experiment resting-state recordings within their protocols wherever possible.
+This trend was by no means universal, however; consequently, it seems prudent for researchers to include both pre- and post-experiment resting-state recordings within their protocols wherever possible.
 As expected, pre- and post-experiment IAF estimates were highly intercorrelated; hence, it would seem reasonable to treat those estimates derived from singular recordings (i.e. cases in which only one recording yielded a viable estimate of PAF/CoG) as valid indicators of IAF.
 Additional support for this view accrues from the observation that the inclusion of single-recording PAF estimates amongst grand-averaged PAFs did not result in any marked deviation from the expected (approximately) Gaussian distribution reported previously [@klimesch1996].

-Comparison of PAF and CoG estimates also revealed a high degree of intercorrelation, despite showing some differences in the distribution of their respective grand-averaged estimates.
+Comparison of PAF and CoG estimates also revealed a high degree of intercorrelation, despite certain differences in the distribution of their respective grand-averaged estimates.
-Although this might prompt concerns of redundancy, we interpret this finding positively: the CoG seems to tap into a similar underlying neural process (or indeed, set of processes) as that indexed by PAF.
+Although this might prompt concerns of redundancy, we interpret this finding positively: the CoG seems to tap into a similar underlying neural process (or set of processes) as that indexed by PAF.
 Although not necessary in the present analysis on account of the high proportion of PAFs that were extracted, this finding suggests that the CoG estimator might warrant being substituted as an alternative marker of IAF in cases where the PAF cannot be determined (e.g., due to significant split-peaks).
-In any case, given the dearth of research directly comparing these two measures (most IAF-related research involves some variant of PAF, perhaps on account of the additional complexities involved in calculating CoG), we suggest that it would be informative if future researchers were to report both of these indices in parallel.
+In any case, given the dearth of research directly comparing these two measures (most IAF-related research involves some variant of PAF, perhaps on account of the additional complexities involved in calculating the CoG), we suggest that it would be informative if future researchers adopted the policy of reporting both indices in parallel.
 Should it be the case that PAF and CoG track one another almost identically, then only one of these measures need be selected for the remainder of the analysis [as per @jann2010].
-However, it could be the case that PAF and CoG diverge under certain circumstances, the understanding of which may shed light on the nature of the IAF and its underlying alpha-band dynamics.
+However, it could be the case that PAF and CoG diverge under certain circumstances, the understanding of which may shed light on the nature of the IAF (and alpha-band dynamics more generally).
 It is of course a notable advantage of the present method that it enables researchers to rapidly derive sample-wide estimates of both PAF and CoG, thus furnishing a convenient means of estimator comparison.
 To the best of our knowledge, no other automated technique provides the functionality to simultaneously compute both of these IAF indices.